Working-Title-MSFS-Mods/working-title-msfs-mods.github.io/docs/cj4/issues.md

 3) Now you must recall your flightplan.
 Go to IDX -> Page 2 -> ROUTE MENU -> FPLN RECALL.
 Once the flight plan has been imported, you'll be sent to the FPLN page to execute the changes.
 {% endcapture %}
 {% include question.html id="wrongpilotid" q=issue a=answer %}

+{% capture issue %}
+## My **external application can't load the Flightplan from the simulator**.
+{% endcapture %}
+{% capture answer %}
+Some external applications that use the GPS/Flight plan SimVars may indeed not function correctly or as expected when FP SYNC is off.<br>
+To turn FP SYNC on, Press IDX -> Page 2 -> MOD SET -> FP SYNC.
+{% endcapture %}
+{% include question.html id="fpsync" q=issue a=answer %}